Perception (མངོན་སུམ་, pratyakṣa)

 • sonam-introduction-treasury — Sapan’s definition (“non-mistaken cognition free from conception”), critique of cognitively active perception, passivity of perception, four types, yogic perception and rebirth arguments

-• berzin-science-of-mind — Gelug vs. non-Gelug on mental holograms (transparent vs. opaque); decisive determination and apprehension; obvious, obscure, extremely obscure objects; reflexive awareness in non-conceptual cognition
+• berzin-science-of-mind — Gelug vs. non-Gelug on mental holograms (transparent vs. opaque); decisive determination and apprehension; obvious, obscure, extremely obscure objects; self-awareness in non-conceptual cognition